 Stony Brook undergraduates win awards at a national Biomedical Research Conference

-MARC fellows, Kevin Chavez (photo: left) and Deborah Kim (photo: middle), received awards for their cancer biology research posters.
-Kevin is a junior majoring in Biology and is conducting research in Dr. Laurie Krug’s laboratory (department of Microbiology).
-Deborah is a junior majoring in Clinical Sciences and is conducting research in Dr. Jian Cao’s laboratory (department of Medicine).
-Dr. Dan Moloney (photo: right) is the MARC fellowship program director.
+Stony Brook MARC fellows, Laura Menocal (photo: middle) and Dara Bobb-Semple (photo: right) won awards for their research poster presentations in the fields of cancer biology and engineering, respectively.
+Laura is a senior majoring in Biology and is conducting research in the laboratory of Dr. Jennie Williams (department of Preventive Medicine).
+Dara is a senior majoring in Chemistry and is conducting research in the laboratory of Dr. Stanislaus Wong (department of Chemistry).
+Dr. Dan Moloney (photo: left) is the MARC fellowship program director.

 Hamid Hussaini, a participant in Stony Brook’s BioPREP summer research program in 2012 (directed by Drs.
 Dan Moloney and Jennie Williams) received an award for his research poster at ABRCMS 2013 in the field of genetics.
 Hamid is a junior at SUNY Buffalo.

 March 7: Astronomy Open Night: Time Domain Astronomy (Dr. Michal Simon)

 March 14: Physics Open Night: Proteins?
 Yes, please! (...but folded) (Dr. Alberto Perez